-4.14 Combining those columns from Table 3 as shown in Table 5 and comparing against the target of 0.74ha/1000 shows that settlements fall some way short of the target.
-Of the urban areas, provision in Fleetwood (0.59ha/1000) and Thornton (0.55ha/1000) are closest to meeting the target, whilst Garstang (0.40ha/1000), Poulton-le-Fylde (0.43ha/1000) and Cleveleys (0.46ha/1000) are further adrift.
-It is important to note that these results do not indicate whether spaces sufficiently play are accessible or of acceptable quality, and again it is must be understood that this quantity target is from the Local Plan adopted in 1999, and requires reassessment.

-4.15 Although the council has no established accessibility standards, reference can be made to the NPFA standards to which the adopted local plan states that the council will have regard, and which are also used to classify sites in the Wyre Play Strategy.
+Combining those columns

+from Table 3 as shown in Table 5

+and comparing against the target of

+settlements fall some way short of the target.
+Of the urban areas, provision in Fleetwood (0.59ha/1000) and Thornton (0.55ha/1000) are closest to meeting the target, whilst are accessible or of acceptable quality, and again it is must be understood that this quantity target is from the Local Plan adopted in 1999, and spaces shows established accessibility standards, reference can be made to the NPFA standards to which the adopted local plan states that the council will have regard, and which are also used to classify sites in the Wyre Play Strategy.
 This recommends that unequipped areas suitable for informal play be located within a 1 minute walk of home (100 metres via pedestrian routes or 60 metres straight line distance), whilst equipped play areas should be within 5 minutes (400 metres or 240 metres straight line distance) and neighbourhood equipped areas (featuring MUGAs) should be within 15 minutes (1km or 600 metres straight line distance).